crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: T-Shirt, stickers
 - **How to sign up**: Fill the [form](https://forms.gle/aUYJXoVJVivPgGuM8) and make a successful PR on any of [LoginRadius repository](https://github.com/LoginRadius).
 - **Notes**: Keep in touch from our [LoginRadius Engineering Blog](https://www.loginradius.com/engineering/page/hacktoberfest2020) site for more updates.

+#### **Kong/kong**

+- **Swag**: T-shirt
+- **Requirements**: If your Pull Request to Kong/kong was accepted, and it fixes a bug, adds functionality, or makes it significantly easier to use or understand Kong, congratulations!
+You are eligible to receive the very special Contributor T-shirt!
+- **How to sign up**: Fill out the Contributors Submissions [form](https://docs.google.com/forms/d/e/1FAIpQLSfacQHac-PYIDIrDOi_W2l7cWxBDRIVBs6xE5HnlojPvdhL9g/viewform).
+- **Notes**: Check out the [Details](https://github.com/Kong/kong/blob/master/CONTRIBUTING.md#contributor-t-shirt).

 #### **MayaData** (T-shirt, stickers)